cmichelenstrofer/.github/CONTRIBUTING.md

   - Follow the [SciML style guide](https://github.com/SciML/SciMLStyle) 😎.
   - Familiarize yourself with the source code, documentation, testing, and CI in the repo, and update the documentation and testing when appropriate.
   - Know that your submissions are understood to be under the same *MIT License* that covers the project.
 Feel free to [contact me](mailto:c.michelen.strofer@gmail.com) if that's a concern.
+  - Use the [Conventional Commits](https://www.conventionalcommits.org/) to title pull requests.
   - Use the following two files to assist you:
     - `.JuliaFormatter.toml` to format the code using [JuliaFormatter](https://domluna.github.io/JuliaFormatter.jl/stable/) before pushing.
     - `.project-words.txt` as a list of words to be ignored by your spellchecker.